Unwind Operator

 Configure the Filter Operators

 Use two Filter operators to isolate the values you want.
 Each Filter operator filters according to a specific "types" value.
-This is possible because, after unwinding, there's now a "types" value in each row of the array.
-To figure out which "types" value to use in the expression, look at the original "types" array.
-For example, the "types" value "administrative_area_level_1" corresponds to the State row of information.
+After unwinding, there's now a "types" value in each row of the array.
+To determine which "types" value to use in the expression, look at the original "types" array.
+For example, the "types" value of "administrative_area_level_1" corresponds to the State row of information.

 1. | Drag and drop two Filter operators onto the Data Workflow canvas. |